DailyTools

 • [^abc] — negated class: matches anything NOT a, b, or c

-• . — matches any character except a newline (unless the s flag is enabled)
+• . — any character except newline (unless the s dotAll flag is set)

 Quantifiers